 An extraordinary journey into the Viking world

 Dr Gareth Williams, co-curator on the exhibition and the British Museum’s world-leading Viking historian said: “The Vikings raided Cornwall, but they also allied with the Cornish against West Saxon expansion and Cornwall was an important point on a sailing route from Scandinavia round Scotland to the Irish Sea and on to Brittany.
-To a great extent the history of the Vikings is the history of their ships and boats and there is nowhere better placed than National Maritime Museum Cornwall to tell this story.”
+To a great extent the history of the Vikings is the history of their ships and boats.”